-Azhar Majeed is FIRE’s associate director of legal and public advocacy.
+Azhar Majeed is director of FIRE’s Individual Rights Education Program.
 A native of Grosse Pointe, Michigan, he received a B.A. in political science with a minor in history from the University of Michigan in 2004.
 He is also a 2007 graduate of the University of Michigan Law School.
 As an undergraduate, his academic interests included comparative constitutional law and political philosophy, particularly from the time period of the Enlightenment.
 During law school, Azhar represented the University of Michigan at the 2006 Tulane International Moot Court competition.
 Azhar was one of FIRE’s inaugural Robert H. Jackson Legal Fellows and was also a FIRE legal intern in 2005.
 He currently resides in Chicago, IL, along with his wife.
 Azhar enjoys playing basketball, going to concerts, and cheering on his beloved Wolverines in any sport (but football and basketball above all).

 - “Defying the Constitution: The Rise, Persistence, And Prevalence Of Campus Speech Codes,” Georgetown Journal of Law & Public Policy, November 18, 2009

 - “The Misapplication of Peer Harassment Law on College and University Campuses and the Loss of Student Speech Rights,” The Journal of College and University Law, May 7, 2009

 - “Book-reading IUPUI worker deserved better,” The Indianapolis Star, March 25, 2008

 - “Eastern Michigan Stands By Speech Code, Defying Legal Clarity,” July 12, 2012

 - “2011 A Year of Big Wins for FIRE’s Individual Rights Education Program,” December 23, 2011

 FREE SPEECH ON CAMPUS: CASE LAW AND PRINCIPLES